behzodk/html_keyboard/README.md

 # html_keyboard
 keyboards in HTML
-/nhtml css
+html css
-/nIn this code you can see beatiful design in HTML/CSS
+In this code you can see beatiful design in HTML/CSS Behzod Musurmonqulov